vtex/styleguide/react/components/EXPERIMENTAL_Table/README.md

   }

   const emptyState = {
-    label: 'This is an default empty state title',
+    label: 'This is a default empty state for title', }
-  }

   const customEmptyState = {
-    label: 'This is an default empty state title',
+    label: 'This is a default empty state for title',
     children: (
       <React.Fragment>
         <p>